EBRD 2022: Food security in times of crisis

 “But if this war were to stop tomorrow we will not go back to normal,” Thesis said.
 “And that also includes the sanctions.
 I know that food is not included in the sanctions, but they are making things very difficult for exporters and trading houses.”

-Thesis believes that prices will remain at a “very high level” and also extremely volatile even when peace returns.
-The emphasis will be on diversifying sources and a return to more government to government deals.
+Thesis believes that prices will remain at a “very high level” and will also be extremely volatile even when peace returns.
+The emphasis will be on diversifying sources and a return to more government-to-government deals.
 He also highlighted that production problems will also have a big impact on prices.

 Four main drivers